 The initial cost of property, plant and equipment comprises its purchase price, including import duties and non-refundable purchase taxes, and any directly attributable costs of bringing an asset to working condition and location for its intended use.
-It also includes the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
+The present value of the expected cost for the decommissioning of an asset and mine restoration after its use is included in the cost of the respective asset if the recognition criteria for a provision are met.
 Expenditure incurred after the property, plant and equipment have been put into operation, such as repairs and maintenance, are normally charged to the Statement of Profit and Loss in the period in which the costs are incurred.
 Major inspection and overhaul expenditure is capitalized.

-Gains and losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment, and are recognized net within other income/other expenses in the statement of profit and loss.
+Gains and losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment, and are recognized net within other income/other expenses in the Statement of Profit and Loss.

-Asset held for sale are carried at lower of their carrying value or fair value less cost to sell.
-Major machinery spares parts are capitalized when they meet the definition of Property, Plant and Equipment.
+Assets held for sale are carried at lower of their carrying value or fair value less cost to sell.
+Major machinery spares and parts are capitalized when they meet the definition of Property, Plant and Equipment.

 The cost includes the cost of replacing part of the plant and equipment when significant part of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
-All other repairs and maintenance cost are recognized in the statement of profits or loss as incurred.
+All other repairs and maintenance cost are recognized in the Statement of Profit and Loss as incurred.